novacrazy/parallel-event-emitter/README.md

 Although the `ListenerId` type itself is `u64`, the atomic counter underneath is restricted to `AtomicUsize` by default.

-To enable true 64-bit counters, use the `integer_atomics` feature for the crate
+To enable true guaranteed 64-bit counters, use the `integer_atomics` feature for the crate.

 ```toml
 [dependencies.parallel-event-emitter]